 Or can you?
-Why not give them the best of both worlds and let them enjoy the sun will getting wet and refreshed in one of the free water parks in Vancouver?
-Granville Island and Stanley Park are always popular spots, but if you are willing to venture out a little further, they’re are tons of great ones out in Surrey and Richmond.
+Why not give them the best of both worlds and let them enjoy the sun while getting wet and refreshed in one of the free water parks in Vancouver?
+Granville Island and Stanley Park are always popular spots, but if you are willing to venture out a little further, they’re are tons of water parks out in Surrey and Richmond.
 Here are my family’s favourites.
 What are yours?

 Granville Island Water Park is the biggest free water park in the whole of North America.

-The park even has a special area dedicated to toddlers, so they’ve not constantly getting knocked over by overexcited big kids.
+The park even has a special area dedicated to toddlers, so they’re not constantly getting knocked over by the overexcited big kids.

 Next to the gigantic play area, you’ll find a nice grassy patch for picnics, and clean washrooms are available in the adjacent community centre.
 Plus, don’t forget to explore Granville Island Public Market, the Kids Market, and take a ride on the aquabus!